louislivi/SMProxy/README-EN.md

 - Perfectly compatible with mysql4.1 -5.7
 - Compatible with major frameworks to seamlessly improve performance

-## Original design intention
+## Why This

 Php does not have a connection pool, so the database will be full when the concurrency is high.
 Database middleware such as mycat will appear some sql can not be used, for example, does not support batch addition, etc., and is too bloated.
 So I wrote this lightweight middleware that only supports connection pooling and read-write separation.
 Use the swoole coroutine to schedule HandshakeV10 protocol forwarding to make the program more stable.
 Do not parse all sql packages like mycat, increasing the complexity.

 ## Environment Requirements

 * swoole 2.1+  ![swoole_version](https://img.shields.io/badge/swoole-2.1+-yellow.svg?style=popout-square)
 * php 7.0+    ![php_version](https://img.shields.io/badge/php-7.0+-blue.svg?style=popout-square)

 ## Installation

 Download the file directly and extract it.

 ```bash